-ExternalHubHostName=hub.sample.com
+HubExternalHostName=hub.sample.com

-Also, the Administration Hub would be used to configure the tracking URL to use a "Tracker Host" of "trk.sample.com" and a "HTTP Port" of "80".
-Next, it would be necessary to configure the proxy accordingly, so that it transparently forwards the requests as described above - but this depends on the proxy software used and is not part of the LISTSERV® Maestro setup.
+In addition, the Administration Hub would be used to configure the tracking URL to use a Tracker Host of trk.sample.com and a HTTP Port of 80.
+Next, it would be necessary to configure the proxy accordingly, so that it transparently forwards the requests as described above - but this depends on the proxy software used and is not part of the LISTSERV Maestro setup.